njuliacsouza/njuliacsouza/README.md

 - 🤔 I’m looking for help with everything
 - 📫 How to reach me: mjuliacsouza@gmail.com
 - 😄 Pronouns: any pronouns
-- ⚡ Fun fact: I play guitar, love reading and I practice Speedcubing (3x3, 2x2, 4x4, 5x5 and Megaminx)
+- ⚡ Fun fact: I play guitar, love reading and I practice Speedcubing
 - 🧾 Curriculum: <a href="https://www.linkedin.com/in/maria-júlia-cristofoletti-de-souza-3aaa82207/">Linkedin</a>

 <!--